SimonPadbury/baselayer-3/_src/typography.md

 }
 ```

 In Baselayer 3 v.1.2.1, the sans-serif and serif native font stacks have been improved and isolated to their own CSS variables.
 These are not accessed directly, but they are loaded into the Baselayer variabes `--t-base` and `--t-prose`.
-(Baselayer’s “Old Style” serif stack is still available as `--t-old-serif`, but it is lo longer deployed in Baselayer.
+(Baselayer’s earlier “Old Style” serif stack remains available as `--t-old-serif`, but it is no longer deployed in Baselayer.
 If you want to use it, it’s still there for you to access) .

-Baselayer uses `var(--t-base)` for the `<body` tag (and therefore, for most things), `var(--t-mono)` for `<code>` and a few other classless HTML tags, and `var(--t-prose)` only in the `t-prose` utility.

 Everything here is an example, a place to start.
 Your own `--base` and `--prose` don’t need to be both sans-serif and serif.
 See [setting font stacks](#setting-font-stacks) for more information.

-The Baselayer docs make use of JavaScript and some extra CSS to enable a demo toggle, so that you can switch between `--base` and `--prose` in this main content column.
+The Baselayer docs make use of JavaScript and some extra CSS to enable a demo toggle, so that you can switch between `--base` and `--prose` in this main content area.

 <p class="flex flex-center">
   <button class="p-cell flex flex-column gap-1 bg-blue bg-600 hover:bg-700" onclick="toggleFont()">